wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_macos.rst

      .. thumbnail:: ../../images/installation/macos.png
          :align: center

 By default, all agent files can be found at the following location: ``/Library/Ossec/``.

-.. note:: Now that the agent is installed, if you didn't use the automatic configuration / registration method, you will now have to register and configure the agent to communicate with the manager.
+Now that the agent is installed, if you didn't use the deployment method, you will now have to register and configure the agent to communicate with the manager.
 For more information about this process, please visit :doc:`user manual<../../user-manual/registering/index>`.